mmenestret/mmenestret.github.io/_posts/2018-11-06-semi-monoid.md

 # What the hell is it for ?

-_Monoids_ is a functional programming constructs that __embodies the notion of combining "things" together__, often in order to reduce "things" into one "thing".
+_Monoid_ is a functional programming constructs that __embodies the notion of combining "things" together__, often in order to reduce "things" into one "thing".
 Given that the combining operation is associative, it can be __parallelized__.

 And that's a __BIG__ deal.